The Ultimate Comparison: Dragonflies and Mayflies

 A photo of an adult male "spinner" mayfly with labelled anatomical structures including the insect's elongated forelegs, small hindwings, and extremely long abdominal cerci.

-Physical Differences
+Physical Differences Between Dragonflies and Mayflies

 Both dragonflies and mayflies have two sets of translucent wings as adults but their shapes differ.
 Dragonflies have two sets of long, narrow wings which are all roughly the same size and always held out to the side, giving them their distinctive silhouettes; they are unable to fold their wings over their backs.
 Some species sport spots or patches of color on their wings.

-On the other hand, mayflies have large, roughly triangular forewings and much smaller hindwings; on some species, the hind wings are so small as to be almost entirely absent.
+On the other hand, mayflies have large, roughly triangular fore wings and much smaller hind wings; on some species, the hind wings are so small as to be almost entirely absent.
 Their wings are usually entirely clear and mayflies hold their wings folded over their backs when at rest.

 Another visible difference between adult dragonflies and adult mayflies are their legs.

-In contrast, a mayfly’s legs are weak and sometimes nearly vestigial, with the exception of the forelegs on males, which are elongated to help the males grip the females during mating.
+In contrast, mayflies have weak legs, except for the forelegs on males.
+These legs elongate to help them grip females during mating.
 The legs on female mayflies are short and around the same length.

-Male mayflies also have large, eyes that may meet on the tops of their heads, although they are never as large and obvious as those of dragonflies.
-They may be a different color on top – usually orange or red – and the upper eye facets of some species are raised up on stalks.
-This kind of eye anatomy is called “turbinate” or “semiturbinate” and is seen on some male mayflies, such as the species in genera Baetidae and some Leptophlebiidae.
+Male mayflies have large, eyes that may meet on the tops of their heads.
+However, their eyes are smaller than those of dragonflies.
+Some species display different colors on top, usually orange or red, and the upper eye facets of certain species rise on stalks.
+This kind of eye anatomy, known as “turbinateโ€ or โ€œsemiturbinateโ€ appears in males in genera Baetidae and some Leptophlebiidae.
 In contrast, female mayfly eyes are small, separated, and all one color.

-Male dragonflies have cerci or “claspers” of various sizes and shapes on the tips of their abdomens, which they use to grip the heads of females during mating.
+Male dragonflies have cerci or โ€œclaspersโ€ of various sizes and shapes on the tips of their abdomens, which they use to grip the heads of females during mating.

-Mayflies have either two or three “caudal filaments”.
+Mayflies have either two or three โ€œcaudal filamentsโ€.
 Some species have only a pair of cerci, which are long, thin filaments that project from the tips of their abdomens.
 Unlike the cerci of dragonflies, which are short, mayfly cerci are usually two or more times their body lengths, although length varies by species.
 Other species have the same paired cerci with an additional filament in between; with the exception of some species in genus Ephemerella, this middle filament is always shorter than the cerci (Edmunds et al. 1976).

 A blue adult dragonfly is perched on a twig.
 Each of its four long, narrow, translucent wings has two small dark spots on the front edge.
 Most of its head is taken up by large, bulbous, dark maroon eyes.
 Important anatomical structures are labelled, including its eyes, wings, and its pair of short, terminal abdominal cerci.

-An adult dragonfly showing its distinctive body and wing shape, large eyes, and paired abdominal cerci.
+An adult dragonfly showing its distinctive body and wing shape large eyes and paired abdominal cerci

-Final Instar to Adult Form
+From Final Instar to Adult Form: Dragonflies and Mayflies

 Dragonflies and mayflies differ significantly in how they transition from their final larval instar to the adult form.
 Both dragonflies and mayflies molt by climbing out of the water, splitting their exoskeletons apart, and perching on vegetation until their wings harden.

 For dragonflies, the transformation process stops there; they are full adults as soon as they emerge from their underwater larval habitat and undergo their final molt.
-In contrast, mayflies are unique among insects in that they have two adult stages, a partial sub-adult form known as a “subimago” and a full adult form known as an “imago”.
+In contrast, mayflies are unique among insects in that they have two adult stages, a partial sub-adult form known as a โ€œsubimagoโ€ and a full adult form known as an โ€œimagoโ€.

-More commonly known as “duns”, subimago mayflies (or “subimagines”) are the first form assumed after molting after emergence from underwater.
+People commonly refer to subimago mayflies (or โ€œsubimaginesโ€) as “duns”, the first form they assume after molting and emerging from underwater.
 Duns look similar to the full adult form except they have shorter cerci and terminal filaments, darker wings, setae along the wing edges that give them a subtle fringed look, and the males have shorter forelegs than seen on the full imagines (Thorp and Rogers 2014).

-Many dun mayflies never live long enough to molt the final time into their full imagine stage; these insects simply don’t live long enough even at the best of times, and are eaten by the hundreds by their many predators as soon as they emerge.
+Many dun mayflies never live long enough to molt the final time into their full imagine stage.
+Predators consume them by the hundreds from the moment the mayflies emerge.

-Assuming they survive long enough, the duns molt a final time to become full adults, commonly known as “spinners”.
-Their cerci and males’ forelegs lengthen significantly, their wings strengthen and lighten, and they focus one-hundred percent of their efforts on the final and most important goal in life – reproduction.
+Assuming they survive long enough, the duns molt a final time to become full adults, commonly known as โ€œspinnersโ€.
+Their cerci and males’ forelegs lengthen significantly, their wings strengthen and lighten, and they focus one-hundred percent of their efforts on the final and most important goal in life โ€“ reproduction.

-Reproduction
+Mayfly Reproduction

 A calm lake surface dotted with hundreds of mating and egg-laying (or "ovipositing") mayflies.